-The Open Wing Alliance provides one year grants up to $50,000 USD in support of cage-free campaign work.
-In certain circumstances, we are open to providing grants in support of broiler welfare campaign work as well.
+The Open Wing Alliance provides one year grants up to $50,000 USD in support of corporate cage-free or broiler welfare campaign work.
 While we value all forms of animal advocacy, we are laser focused on institutional campaign work and do not fund projects that are outside the scope of our mission.

 These grants can support a broad range of needs for institutional campaigns such as staff costs, campaign materials, travel costs, legal counseling, digital design and printing, programmatic expansion costs, and more.
 Most commonly, we fund full-time Campaigner and Corporate Relations positions.

 These grants are only available for existing member organisations of the Open Wing Alliance.
 As our coalition of over 50 member organisations is constantly growing, we receive numerous grant applications and are unable to fund every project.
-However, one aspect of our program that separates us from other funders is our ability to provide guidance, resources, and training to support the high-impact campaign work of every OWA member group.
+However, we are happy to provide guidance, resources, and training to support the high-impact campaign work of every OWA member group.

 While organisations can submit a grant application through our website at any time, we only distribute one round of grants per year to ensure all OWA groups are given an equal opportunity.
 Each year, we set a deadline for OWA groups to submit grant applications to be considered for our next round of funding.
 This year, that deadline is October 31st, 2018.
 This date is communicated via email, Slack, our newsletter, and posted publicly on our website at least three months in advance.
 Please note, while we accept applications on a rolling basis, the deadline to submit a grant application to be considered for our 2019 round of funding was October 31st, 2018.
 Applications submitted after the due date will be considered for our next round of funding in 2020.